- 1 Causes

-Any higher-grade cases may warrant bloods for inflammatory makers to confirm the diagnosis and viral swabs to determine the potential viral strain.
+Any higher-grade cases may warrant initial blood tests (FBC and CRP) for inflammatory makers to confirm the diagnosis and viral swabs to determine the potential viral strain.

 According to NICE guidelines, all children with croup should receive single dose of oral dexamethasone (0.15mg/kg) to reduce the inflammation and symptoms.

-Pain and fever can be controlled with paracetamol and ibuprofen as needed.
-In any cases of dehydration, IV fluids may be considered alongside supplemental oxygen.
+Pain and fever can be controlled with paracetamol and ibuprofen, as needed.
+In any cases of dehydration, IV fluids may be considered alongside supplementary oxygen.